GuiltedRose/yuito/living-legacy-engine.md

 > This system is not a derivative of the Nemesis System and does not utilize its patented structure.

 ## License & Use
-The **Living Legacy Engine** is released into the public domain.
+The **Living Legacy Engine** is released under BSD 3-Clause.
-It may be used, modified, extended, or remixed by any developer or studio, for any purpose, without restriction or credit required.
+It may be used, modified, extended, or remixed by any developer or studio, for any purpose, without restriction, but credit is required.

 > **Game mechanics are not inventions — they are building blocks for everyone.
 Innovation must remain open.**